koalalorenzo/blog/content/posts/202503-my-first-game-jam/index.md

 and time made me focus on a limited amount of mechanics.
 Though, bootstrapping a basic testable version of the game was easier with my add-on/library.

-I enjoyed a lot following some of the Godot principles, one of which is to make _everything a Node_, with custom Resources too.
+I enjoyed a lot following some of the **Godot principles**, one of which is to make _everything a Node_, with custom `Resources` too.
 The code was much cleaner, and I could easily implement different tasks for the player by just customizing a few variables in an instance of my custom `Task` node.